We're sending your request, please wait.

 Understand super in 5 minutes

 When and how does an employer have to pay super?

 In general, if you're aged 18 or over and are an employee, your employer must pay at least 11% of your pre-tax base salary (known as ‘ordinary time earnings’ or OTE) into a super account for the financial year starting 1 July 2023.
 The SG rate is gradually increasing to 12% by the financial year starting 1 July 2025.

 OTE generally excludes items such as overtime and bonuses.

 Super contributions from your employer (known as the ‘Super Guarantee’) must be paid directly into your super account at least quarterly.

 Note: If you're self-employed or a contractor, the person or entity who pays you for your services doesn't have to pay you super.
 However, depending on your employment structure, you may need to pay yourself super - see Super for the self-employed to find out more.
 'Gig' workers may also be classed as employees for super purposes.

 Changing jobs and your super

 It’s easy to stay with TWUSUPER when you change jobs.
+Nearly half of our members have been with us on average for over 20 years.
 Even if you change industries you can still enjoy the long-term benefits of the Industry Super Fund for the people who keep Australia moving.
-Staying with one fund also ensures any insurance you have stays current and that you're not spending more than one lot of fees to manage your super.

 Details for your new employer